Toric schemes and integral models for Shimura varieties with $\Gamma_1(p)$-type level

 3) $(G,\{\mu\})=(\GL_n, \{\varpi_{n-1}^\vee\})$, where $\varpi^\vee_{n-1}=(1,1,\ldots, 1, 0)$.
 Note that when $n>2$ this is not the same as example (1) above, even though the corresponding local models are isomorphic.
 For $n>2$ the corresponding toric variety $Y_{\CG,\mu}$ is simplicial but not smooth.
 Indeed, then

-where the hat means that we omit the term.
 The dual cone has extremal rays given by the $n$ vectors obtained from $(1,\ldots,1, 2-n)$ by permuting its coordinates; these vectors give a basis of $X^*(T)_\BR$, generate $X^*(T)$ as a group, and form a subset of the minimal generating set (Hilbert basis) of $S_{\CG,\mu}$.
 However, this is a proper subset since these $n$ vectors do not generate $S_{\CG,\mu}$: Indeed, we can easily see for example that $(1,0,\ldots , 0)\in S_{\CG, \mu}$ but it is not a {\sl positive integral} linear combination of these $n$ vectors.
 In particular, $S_{\CG,\mu}$ is not free and $Y_{\CG,\mu}$ is not smooth.
 In fact, as we will explain later, when $(p, n-1)=1$, $Y_{\CG,\mu}$ can be identified with the quotient of $\BA^n_{\BZ_p}$ by the diagonal action of the group scheme $\mu_{n-1}$ and it is the affine cone of the $(n-1)$-th Veronese embedding of $\BP^{n-1}_{\BZ_p}$.
 (See Example \ref{DrversAnti}.)

 4) $(G, \{\mu\})=(\GL_n, \{\varpi_j^\vee\})$, $ \varpi_j^\vee=(1^{(j)}, 0^{(n-j)})$, for $1\leq j\leq n-1$.
 In all these cases, the semigroup $S=\{(x_1,\ldots, x_n)\in \BZ^n\ |\ x_i\geq 0\}\subset S_{\CG,\mu}$ satisfies our assumptions.
 Then $Y_S=\BA^n_{\BZ_p}$ which supports a birational $T$-equivariant morphism $Y_{\CG,\mu}\to Y_S$.